Lessons for Success

 Why Cooperatives Thrive…

-- providing only the goods and services members use
+- provide only the goods and services members use

-- using all major fixed assets at the 75 percent level, or more
+- use all major fixed assets at the 75 percent level, or more

 - members who do the majority of their business with the cooperative

 - more individualized and specialized services, particularly in marketing